What Are the Key Elements of a Quality Management System (QMS)?

 Today, more and more businesses are relying on some type of eQMS software to centralize all of the key elements of their quality and product records and allow for more effective collaboration across dispersed teams and partners.

-Cloud-based enterprise platforms such as Arena QMS help eliminate nonconformance issues, reduce audit risks, and improve new product development processes by improving quality controls and documenting policies, procedures, and practices.
+Cloud-native QMS platforms help eliminate nonconformance issues, reduce audit risks, and improve new product development processes by improving quality controls and documenting policies, procedures, and practices..

 - 7 Principles of Product-Centric Quality Management